nicksstapleton/blog/_posts/2024-10-23-logos-discounts.md

 ## 1. ✨ Become a Logos Subscriber using [my partner link](https://logos.sjv.io/stapleton) (Extended free trial and up to 30% off a library)

-I am a Logos affiliate and proud of it.
-And this is a legitimate special offer that will save you money.
+I am a Logos affiliate and this is a legitimate [special offer](https://logos.sjv.io/stapleton) that will save you money.

 Logos has been an invaluable tool in my ministry, seminary studies, sermon prep, and personal growth.
 I love telling others about why it’s well worth the investment.